Antonios-M/fire_evac_floor_plan/README.md

 1. **Creating the Dataset**:
     - Use `main_creating_dataset.ipynb` to create and label your dataset.
 2. **Predicting Evacuation Routes**:
-    - Use `MarkovChainClass.py` to simulate evacuation routes based on the trained model.
+    - Use `MarkovChainClass.py` to simulate evacuation routes based on the trained model (will affect labels, and is stochastic).
 3. **Training the Model**:
     - Run `main_CNN_model.ipynb` to train the CNN model on your dataset.